ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Set entry.

-If the hash algorithm identifier which is present in the Reference Value and the Accepted Claims Set entry then the Reference Value does not match.
+If the hash algorithm identifier which is present in the Reference Value differs from the hash algorithm identifier in the Accepted Claims Set entry then the Reference Value does not match.

 If a hash algorithm identifier is present in both the Reference Value and the Accepted Claims Set, but the value of the hash is not binary identical